Save at Holiday Time

 1 Create a budget.

-“Decide how much you can afford to spend for the holiday season, whether it’s $10,000 or $100,” says Michael Maglio, a financial consultant with Midland Park–based Investment Services at Atlantic Stewardship Bank.
-“Write down all the things you’d like to include—gifts, cards and postage, decorations, charitable contributions, entertaining and holiday travel or clothing purchases.
-Make realistic cost estimates for each category, including gifts for each family member.
-Then, if necessary, whittle down your list or your allocated amounts until the total fits your desired figure.
-Leave a small margin for the unexpected.
-Then stick with that budget.”
+“The biggest thing is to decide what you want to spend and then stick with it,” says Debra Fournier, a certified financial planner with Harbor Lights Financial Group in Manasquan.
+That means writing down all your projected expenses, including gift-giving, decorations, cards and postage, charitable contributions, entertaining and holiday travel or clothing purchases.
+Make realistic cost estimates for each category—including gifts for each family member.
+Then, if necessary, revise your list or your allocated amounts until the total fits your desired figure.
+And leave a small margin for the unexpected.

 2 Make mid-course corrections.

 Even when the season is well under way, you can take a fresh look and trim spending if it runs too high.
 Does Uncle Arthur really need a silk tie and a bottle of Chivas?
-You could give the tie and save the Scotch for a party.
-And what about that pricey group excursion to a football game—could a well-supplied bash in front of your TV at game time create the same convivial spirit with less red ink?
+And what about that pricey group excursion to a football game— could a well-supplied bash in front of your TV at game time create the same convivial spirit with less red ink?

 3 Know your shopping style.